Construction update on 50m Heesen Project Aster

 Hull YN18750, as the yacht is also known, is the seventh iteration of the Heesen 5000 Aluminium class, as designed by Frank Laupman of Omega Architects.
-Built on speculation and due for completion in 2019, Project Aster follows in the wake of the recent launch White and the recently delivered VanTom.
+Built on speculation, Project Aster follows in the wake of the recent launch White and the recently delivered VanTom.

 The sub-500GT interior has been designed by Cristiano Gatto and the Italian designer has drawn on previous Heesen 5000 Aluminium projects for inspiration.
 For example, the silver ceiling was first seen on Project Aster’s sister ship Satori (now renamed Septimus).